 Profit and losses are two sides of a coin.
 Losses, of course, can be painful but not as much as you think it is.
 The Income Tax Act provides provisions for set-off and carry-forward of losses.
-This loss can be from house property, business, capital loss, or any other loss.
-Each loss arising can be setoff against both inter-head and intra-head incomes.
-Further, the excess loss can be carried forward to the next assessment years for a specific time period and can be then setoff against the income of that year.
+Each loss arising can be setoff against income within the head or other heads.
+Further, the excess loss can be carried forward to the next assessment years for a specific time period and setoff against the income of that year.

-This article will discuss the provisions related to set-off and carry forward of losses in detail and will help a taxpayer utilise the losses to reduce the taxability of income.
+This article will discuss the provisions related to set-off and carry forward of losses in detail and utilize the losses to reduce the taxability of income.

 Note: Under the New Tax Regime, the loss from House Property cannot be set-off against income from any other heads.
 Only intra-head set-off is allowed for losses from house property.

-The losses from one source of income can be set off against income from another source under the same head of income.
+The losses from one source of income can be set off against income under the same head of income, though sources might be different.

 For eg: Loss from Business A can be set off against profit from Business B, where Business A is one source and Business B is another source under the common head of income is “Business”.